 You’ve probably noticed lately that not too many tutorials have been posted, and there’s a reason for this…

 Have you ever tried to hand embroider while hugging an unbalanced and flimsy tripod – with the tripod between you and your work?
 If you have, you can guess where I’m going!

 Here’s the little fellow I’ve been working with.
 It has bendable legs, stands about 6 inches tall, and works fine for macro stills on the table.
 But when there’s a lot of movement going on around it, and your arms and hands must pass back and forth here and there, forget it!

 What I need is something that will allow my camera to rest, floating, just above the frame or hoop, leaving the area between me and my embroidery free, so that my hands can move in a normal fashion and so viewers can get a sense of what it’s like to work a stitch naturally.

 Today, I ventured out to find The Needful Thing.
 I was introduced to very nice tripods and optional arm attachments that would allow me to do just exactly what I wanted.
-The least expensive set up would cost me more than the camera – not to mention that the tripods themselves were rather bulky and looked very exaggerated with my Olympus Stylus 800 attached to them!
+The least expensive set up would cost me more than the camera – not to mention that the tripods themselves were rather bulky and looked very exaggerated with my tiny point and shoot attached to them!

 I know that it doesn’t look like much, especially lying on my bed, but it is a glorious light stand used for photography, with a fully-adjustable-in-every-way-imagineable arm (also for lights), topped with a camera or tripod head, also adjustable.
 It’s somewhat lightweight (which is fine for my camera), expands and contracts all over the place, and is Just What I Wanted, at the perfect price!